 The PQL for the proposed method must be determined by a defined procedure and/or criteria.
 For example, the PQL may be chosen to be the lowest calibration standard used for a calibration curve.
 Alternatively, the PQL may be indicated as the concentration at which the method has been demonstrated to achieve a specified range of precision and accuracy.
 The procedure and/or criteria used to define the PQL must be included in the laboratory standard operating procedure developed for the method, or in the laboratory quality manual.

-When laboratory certification is required according to Rule 62-160.300, F.A.C., the laboratory practical quantitation (PQL) limit shall also be determined, verified and documented according to all certification requirements.
+When laboratory certification is required according to Rule 62-160.300, F.A.C., the laboratory practical quantitation limit (PQL) shall also be determined, verified and documented according to all certification requirements.

 When laboratory certification is not required, the PQL may be determined and verified by any technically justifiable and scientifically sound method appropriate for the test.